guggero/bip-schnorr/README.md

 ### bipSchnorr.pubKeyToPoint(pubKey : Buffer) : Point
 Returns the point on the `secp256k1` curve that corresponds to the given 33-byte public key.

-## Implementations in different langauges
+## Implementations in different languages
 * [Go implementation](https://github.com/hbakhtiyor/schnorr/)

 ## Performance